-At any time, the contract requester can view contracts they previously submitted by clicking the My Contracts tab.
+At any time, the contract requester can view contracts they previously submitted by choosing View > My Contracts from the menu.
 Contract Creator group members can edit select fields in contracts they own.

 Certain fields such as Contract Amount, Contract Start Date, and Contract End Date (among others) are not editable by the contract requester if the contract's Status is Pending Approval, Approved, Signed, Active, Renewed, or Expired.
 This is to prevent changes to currently active or in process contracts.